cchurch/api-docs/source/includes/_api_notice.md

 Parameter          | Data Type | Description
 ---------          | --------- | -----------
-account_id         | string    | Unique ID of the account that is requesting this term of service account_name       | string    | Name of the account that is requesting this term of service title              | string    | Title of the term of service version            | string    | Version number for the term title is_admin_required  | int       | Whether administrators have to accept (1) or not (0)
+account_id         | string    | Unique identifier of the account requesting the removal account_name       | string    | Name of the account requesting the removal title              | string    | Title of the term of service version            | string    | Version number for the term title is_admin_required  | int       | Whether administrators have to accept (1) or not (0)